The rise of aluminum

 Corporate Average Fuel Economy (CAFE) regulations are partially driving the the industry’s move toward lighter-weight vehicles.
-These regulations are intended to improve the average fuel economy of cars and lightweight trucks sold in the United States, the CAFE regulations were first enacted by Congress in 1975.
-Increasingly stringent standards recently issued by the U.S. Department of Transportation and the U.S. Environmental Protection Agency added to those regulations, requiring the average fuel economy to be the equivalent of 54.5 mpg for cars and light-duty trucks by model year 2025.
+These regulations are intended to improve the average fuel economy of cars and lightweight trucks sold in the U.S. Increasingly stringent standards recently issued by the U.S. Department of Transportation and the U.S. Environmental Protection Agency added to those regulations, requiring the average fuel economy to be the equivalent of 54.5 mpg for cars and light-duty trucks by model year 2025.

-Because aluminum can be used at thinner gauges while still providing high strength, this material can help automotive manufacturers reduce total vehicle weight and meet these requirements.
+Because aluminum can be used at thinner gauges while still providing high strength, it can be used to reduce total vehicle weight and meet these requirements.
 The strength of aluminum, despite its thinner dimensions, helps reduce vehicle weight without sacrificing integrity or performance.

-Aluminum is often used for frames and body panels, especially in larger vehicles, and now some auto manufacturers are fabricating entire bodies from aluminum (e.g. the 2015 Ford F-150 all-aluminum-body truck).
-This transition makes aluminum welding a growing market in auto body repair, as well, since vehicles in service will inevitably need to be repaired.
+Aluminum is often used for frames and body panels, especially in larger vehicles.
+Today, some auto manufacturers are fabricating entire bodies from aluminum (e.g. the 2015 Ford F-150 all-aluminum-body truck).
+This transition makes aluminum welding a growing market in auto body repair, since these vehicles will inevitably need repairs.

 Welding thin gauge aluminum like that used in many of the automotive applications poses several challenges.
-These issues are difficult for experienced aluminum welding operators to address and even more so for auto body technicians who may not have had prior experience welding aluminum.
+These issues are difficult for experienced aluminum welding operators to address and even more so for auto body technicians with no prior experience welding aluminum.

-To undertake these challenges, it’s important to use equipment and consumables designed specifically for aluminum and to keep in mind some best practices that can help drive success when welding aluminum for auto repairs.
+To undertake these challenges, it’s important to use equipment and consumables designed specifically for aluminum.
+Keep in mind some best practices that can help drive success when welding aluminum for auto repairs.

 Challenges of aluminum